intrig/ict/README.md

 library.

-The header files contain the complete implementation so you will not need to compile any source files.  **ict** is released under the MIT license allowing you to include it in your open and proprietary software.
+The header files contain the complete implementation so you will not need to compile any source files.  **ict** is released under the permissive MIT license.

 Initially, two components are available, with more to come: `ict::bitstring` and `ict::multivector`.
 Below is a brief description and links to their respective documentation.